Skip to content

 Will our services be interrupted during this transition?
 No. All CLEMIS applications remain fully operational throughout the transition.
 The September 30, 2026 deadline exists to ensure continuity beyond that date.

 What is the Main Services Agreement?
-The Main Services Agreement defines the general terms and conditions that govern all CLEMIS memberships.
-It is not signed separately.
-Instead, it is incorporated by reference into both the Interlocal Agreement and the Membership Order, so it applies automatically to any community or department that executes either document.
+The Main Services Agreement defines the general terms and conditions that govern all CLEMIS Authority participants and public agencies.
+It is not signed as a standalone document.
+Instead, it is incorporated in the Participation and Public Agency Agreements and applies to every department of the community or organization that executes one.

-Who in our community government needs to sign, and who determines that?
-The appropriate signatory is whoever holds legal authority to execute government to government agreements for your community: often a Mayor, City Manager, Township Supervisor, Village President, or County Administrator.
-Your legal counsel can confirm the right person for your jurisdiction.
+Who needs to sign, and who determines that?
+Two signatures are required.
+First, whoever holds legal authority to execute agreements on behalf of your agency or community signs the Participation or Public Agency Agreement; this is often a Mayor, City Manager, Township Supervisor, Village President, County Administrator, or equivalent.
+For courts, state agencies, and federal agencies, this is typically the agency head.
+Second, the head of each participating department signs the Order for their department.
+Your legal counsel can confirm the right signatories for your jurisdiction.

 Does our community government need board or council approval before signing?
 It may.
 Many interlocal agreements require a board or council resolution before an authorized official can execute them.
 We recommend consulting your legal counsel early so that approval can be scheduled with enough time before the September 30 deadline.